How to Become a Teacher in Vermont

 Vermont's Agency of Education asks that educators go through a Transcript Review process for Initial Licensure.
 This would allow educators to receive specific endorsements.
 In addition to initial licensure, the Transcript Review process gives the opportunity for teachers who are already licensed to add new endorsements for added areas of expertise.
 To apply, fill out the Application for Transcript Review.

-Pass the Required Tests for Vermont
+Pass the Tests Required for Teacher Certification in Vermont

 In order to become a licensed teacher in the state of Vermont, you will need to pass the required examinations.